Aliuddink/CS4800-project-personal-finance-tracker/README.md

 # BudgetBuddy
-Finace Tracker helps users manage their finance and expand thieir savings
+Finance Tracker helps users manage their finances and expand their savings in a user-friendly way.

 ## Authors:
   Matthew Yu